 Ian: Yeah, it sounds like these could have been people who were checking on the INF, the Intermediate Nuclear Forces Treaty that had been signed a few years before.
 And it was part of those inspection teams.
 So as sort of 88 moves into 89, are you sensing that East Germany is changing or there's any tensions out there?.

 But I think I first realized there was something strange going on.
 So as I said before, we were not allowed to leave the barracks every day because we were only serving these three years.
 And we were treated more like conscripts than real officers or sergeants or whatever.
 And then suddenly there was this sort of order saying on Mondays, you cannot go out at all anymore.
 You had to apply.
 You had to get one of these tiny tickets in order to leave the barracks.
-And there was this order saying, no, on Monday, it’s not possible anymore.
+And there was this order saying, no, on Monday, it's not possible anymore.
 And OK, why that?
-I didn’t understand it.
-And then somebody was telling me, yes, of course, it’s because of the demonstrations and I said, what?.
+I did not understand it.
+And then somebody was telling me, yes, of course, it's because of the demonstrations and I said, what?.
 And then I started looking a little bit closer and talking to others.
 And it turned out there was what then turned into these Monday demonstrations in Leipzig.
 That was the reason they had become so big that they feared any of us taking part.
 That would have been crazy.
 I would have never done that.
-I’m too risk averse, probably.
+I'm too risk averse, probably.

 But again, also not having any interactions by chance by somebody just walking by.
 Because it was deep in the city center.
 And part of leaving the barracks was always going for some food somewhere or having a beer or so.
 And that was naturally quite in the city center.
 And so it could have happened very easily that I would walk into some of these groups and then somebody taking photos or whatever would not have looked good.